The pitch sounds irresistible: buy a car, rent it out on Uber, collect R2,500/week, repeat with more cars. Passive income, right?

 A bad driver destroys your car, doesn't pay rent, or gets deactivated.
 Check: driving history, references from other fleet owners, PrDP status, and run a background check.
 A R500 screening saves you R50,000 in damage.

 Deferring oil changes and brake jobs to save R1,000 today costs you R15,000 in engine or transmission failure tomorrow.
-Stick to service schedules religiously.
+Stick to service schedules religiously according to the Automobile Association of South Africa, 2026.

 Charging R1,800/week to "be competitive" when the market rate is R2,400 doesn't get you better drivers — it just leaves money on the table.
 Charge market rate and provide a well-maintained car.